lenakmeth/Wikinflection/README.md

 * The first time running, module `pull_templates.py` will pull 7K text files from [en.wiktionary.org](https://en.wiktionary.org/wiki).
 This process will take several hours, because of pauses between requests, and will use up ~210MB.
 * The output will be a .JSON file with inflectional paradigms, evaluated and corrected, separated per lemma, then separated by template ID.
 Every word in the inflectional paradigm has: template ID, [list of morphological features], POS, [prefixes, suffixes, [infixes]], stem.
+* Currently, there are problems with the HTML table parsing (merged cells, nested tables in tables), and as a result not all features are identified per wordform.
+This is a known issue and is under work.

 ## Authors